 Loss of, or damage to, your insured property, anywhere in the world.

 Your financial loss due to the interruption of, or interference with, your business activities.

-Loss of, or damage to, any insured motor, and its accessories and spare parts, whether on or in the motor.
+Loss of, or damage to, any insured vehicle, and its accessories and spare parts, whether on or in the vehicle.

 Loss of, or damage to, the electronic goods listed on your policy schedule.

 Fraud, dishonesty, or the theft of money or other property, by an employee.